mrotame/NodeMiniCrud/README.md

 # NodeMiniCrud

 Welcome to the Node Mini Crud Project.
-This project was developed for an job interview, you are free to use this project as an example on how to use AXIOS and EXPRESS.
+This project was developed for a job interview, you are free to use this project as an example of how to use AXIOS and EXPRESS.

 ## Getting Started